Clonal Diversity at Cancer Recurrence: Introduction

 \section{Introduction}

-Despite advancements in cancer therapies, tumor cells exhibit a remarkable capacity for developing drug resistance, limiting their utility and resulting in cancer recurrence \cite{Lackner2012}.
-It has been widely reported that recurrent human cancers display substantial intratumor heterogeneity.
+Despite advancements in cancer therapies, tumor cells exhibit a remarkable ability for developing drug resistance, thereby limiting the effectiveness of treatment and leading to cancer recurrence \cite{Lackner2012}.
+Recurrent human cancers are well-documented to exhibit substantial intratumor heterogeneity.
 For example, analysis of genomic DNA from recurrent human malignant gliomas reveals a large number of somatic mutations following alkylating agent treatment \cite{Hunter2006}.

-The level of clonal diversity, or the number of genetically diverse populations present at the time of cancer recurrence, is critical when treating recurrent cancer.
-This diversity has direct clinical implications for diagnosis and treatment efficacy.
-For example, imatinib, a small molecule kinase inhibitor, is an effective treatment for chronic myeloid leukemia \cite{Gambacorti2011}.
-However, clinical studies have demonstrated that a variety of distinct point mutations can confer imatinib resistance.
-Second-line agents such as dasatinib and nilotinib are effective at treating cells with many mutations \cite{Burgess2006}.
-However, many mutations can have partial resistance to dasatinib or nilotinib.
-Therefore knowledge of the diversity of the recurrent tumor can greatly aid in making treatment decisions at recurrence.
-While this research is motivated by cancer recurrence, the findings can be applied to a variety of other situations, including pest control, parasitic infection treatment, and the treatment of a variety of other viruses and bacteria-related diseases.
+The level of clonal diversity, or the number of genetically distinct populations, at the time of cancer recurrence is crucial for clinical decision-making and treatment efficacy.
+For example, in the case of chronic myeloid leukemia, imatinib, a common treatment, can be rendered ineffective by a variety of distinct point mutations that confer drug resistance.
+Second-line agents, such as dasatinib and nilotinib, are effective against some mutations, but partial resistance can still occur \cite{Gambacorti2011, Burgess2006}.
+Therefore, understanding the clonal diversity of recurrent tumors has significant implications for guiding treatment strategies\footnote{While this research is motivated by cancer recurrence, the findings can be applied to other areas such as pest control, parasitic infection treatment, and treatment of other diseases caused by viruses and bacteria.}.